2021 PANEL OF JUDGES

 General Effect Music - Greg Basham

 Greg Basham grew up in St. Petersburg, FL and graduated from Northeast High School.
 Mr. Basham earned his Bachelor's Degree in music from East Tennessee State University and his Master's Degree from the University of South Florida.
-He currently serves as the Supervisor of Leadership Development for the Hillsborough County Public Schools.
+He currently serves as the Principal of Rogers Middle School..
 Prior to his appointment, Mr. Basham was the Assistant Principal of Magnet Curriculum at Howard W. Blake Magnet High School for the Arts.
 Mr. Basham was a band director for 13 years at Newsome High School and Halls High School prior to becoming an administrator.
 He was on staff at the Magic of Orlando Drum and Bugle Corps from 1993 to 1997.
 He began his tenure as marching technician and served as Visual Coordinator in 1995 and 1996.
 He served as Program Coordinator in 1997.
 He is still active as a show designer, drill writer and consultant for several band programs in the Southeastern United States.
 He is a regular guest on the Marching Roundtable podcast and he currently serves as the Director of the Florida Ambassadors of Music.
 Mr. Basham is a member of Music Educators National Conference, Florida Music Educators Association, Phi Beta Mu and the Hillsborough Association of School Administrators.
 He resides in Riverview, Florida with his wife, Scottie, and their daughter Ainsley.

 Individual Music - Evan Rogovin